vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/api/themeConfig.md

 ## markdown <MyBadge text="New" /

-Markdown Enhancement Option

-### markdown.enableAll

-- Type: `boolean`
-- Default: `false`

-Whether to enable all the functions.
+Use `themeConfig.markdown` for Markdown enhanced configuration.

+You can set it to `true` to enable all features in one piece.
+If you don't need any Markdown enhancements, set to `false` to disable it.

 ### markdown.lineNumbers <MyBadge text="Change Default" type="error" />